rish987/trackswitch-manuform/README.md

 When you release the trackball, it should lift up and the beep should stop.
 Whether or not this happens depends on two factors: the actuation force of the keyswitch used and the pitch of the plates.
-The pitch of the plates should be far enough forward such that the force of the spring in the keyswitch is able to pull the trackball out.
+The pitch of the plates should be far enough forward such that the force of the spring in the keyswitch is able to push the trackball out.
 If it is too far back, the force of gravity will exceed the force of the keyswitch and the trackball won't be able to pop out.

 If this doesn't happen, then you either have it pitched too far back or your keyswitch doesn't have a high enough actuation force.